-On July 4, 2018, the 70th Annual Americanism Parade will take place on Sunset Boulevard between Via de la Paz and Drummond starting with skydivers at 1:50 and the official procession at 2 p.m.
-Although the parade is free to attend, there will also be a concert and fireworks display in the evening at the Palisades Charter High School, which does require a ticket to attend.
+On July 4, 2019, the 71st Annual Americanism Parade will take place on Sunset Boulevard between Via de la Paz and Drummond starting with skydivers at 1:50 and the official procession at 2 p.m.
+Although the parade is free to attend, there will also be a concert and fireworks display in the evening at the Palisades Charter High School, which does require a ticket.

-If you feel like getting up early for it, you can head down to the Palisades Recreation Center, where official celebrations for Pacific Palisades kick off with the 41st annual Palisades Will Rogers 5 and 10K Run, which starts at 8:15 a.m.
+If you feel like getting up early, head down to the Palisades Recreation Center, where official celebrations for Pacific Palisades kick off with the 42nd annual Palisades Will Rogers 5 and 10K Run, which starts at 8:15 a.m.

-After The Go-Go's start off the night with a few smash hit songs from the 80s like "Our Lips Are Sealed" and "We Got the Beat," the Los Angeles Philharmonic with conductor Thomas Wilkins and the U.S. Air Force Band of the Gold West will take the stage for the fireworks finale concert event.
+After Nile Rodgers and CHIC start off the night, the Los Angeles Philharmonic and the U.S. Air Force Band of the Gold West will take the stage for the fireworks finale concert event.
 Performances start at 7:30 p.m. each night and end when the firework show is over.

-On both July 3 and July 4, 2018, the Los Angeles Dodgers will host home games against the Pittsburg Pirates followed by spectacular firework displays to end the night.
+On July 4 to 5, 2019, the Los Angeles Dodgers will host home games against the San Diego Padres followed by spectacular firework displays to end the night.

-Games start at 6:10 p.m. and fireworks typically go off around 9 to 10 p.m., though these may be delayed if the game goes into extra innings.
+Games start at 6:10 p.m. and 7:10 p.m., respectively, and fireworks typically go off around 9 to 10 p.m., though this may be delayed if the game goes into extra innings.
 Tickets are required for both games and regular concessions are available even during the holiday, and you can arrive early if you want to tailgate in the parking lot.

-Although there aren't any additional games or activities outside the regular amenities of the ballpark, spending an evening at Dodger Stadium is about as American as you can get, making it a great way to celebrate America's birthday with your family.
-Plus, Dodger Stadium is just north of downtown Los Angeles, making it easily accessible from the city.
+Although there aren't any additional games or activities outside the regular amenities of the ballpark, spending an evening at Dodger Stadium is about as American as you can get.
+Plus, Dodger Stadium is just north of downtown Los Angeles, easily accessible from the city.

 Each year, the famous "Muscle Beach" area of Venice Beach along Ocean Front Walk hosts its annual body-building pageant on the beach.
 This year, the event returns to the Venice Beach Recreation Center from 9 a.m. to 5 p.m.